restot/opencloud-desktop/test/manual/windows close event/README.md

 ## Use
 ```
-close_window.exe owncloud.exe
+close_window.exe opencloud.exe
 ```
-If invoked without an argument it will try to close owncloud.exe
+If invoked without an argument it will try to close opencloud.exe